Lawrencium: Chemical

 In 1949, Glenn T. Seaborg, who devised the actinide concept, predicted that element 103 (lawrencium) should be the last actinide and that the Lr(3+) ion should be about as stable as Lu(3+) in aqueous solution.
 It was not until decades later that element 103 was finally conclusively synthesized and this prediction was experimentally confirmed.

-1969 studies on the element showed that lawrencium reacts with chlorine to form a product that was most likely the trichloride, LrCl3.
+Studies on the element, performed in 1969, showed that lawrencium reacts with chlorine to form a product that was most likely the trichloride, LrCl3.
 Its volatility was found to be similar to the chlorides of curium, fermium, and nobelium and much less than that of rutherfordium chloride.
 In 1970, chemical studies were performed on 1500 atoms of 256Lr, comparing it with divalent (No, Ba, Ra), trivalent (Fm, Cf, Cm, Am, Ac), and tetravalent (Th, Pu) elements.
 It was found that lawrencium coextracted with the trivalent ions, but the short half-life of 256Lr precluded a confirmation that it eluted ahead of Md(3+) in the elution sequence.
 Lawrencium occurs as the trivalent Lr(3+) ion in aqueous solution and hence its compounds should be similar to those of the other trivalent actinides: for example, lawrencium(III) fluoride (LrF3) and hydroxide (Lr(OH)3) should both be insoluble in water.
 Due to the actinide contraction, the ionic radius of Lr(3+) should be smaller than that of Md(3+), and it should elute ahead of Md(3+) when ammonium α-hydroxyisobutyrate (ammonium α-HIB) is used as an eluant.
 Later 1987 experiments on the longer-lived isotope 260Lr confirmed lawrencium's trivalency and that it eluted in roughly the same place as erbium, and found that lawrencium's ionic radius was 88.6±0.3 pm, larger than would be expected from simple extrapolation from periodic trends.
 Later 1988 experiments with more lawrencium atoms refined this to 88.1±0.1 pm and calculated an enthalpy of hydration value of −3685±13 kJ/mol.
 It was also found that the actinide contraction at the end of the actinides was larger than the analogous lanthanide contraction, with the exception of the last actinide, lawrencium: the cause was speculated to be relativistic effects.